 Equipped with an uprated Micro 4/3 sensor, the Zenmuse X5S has a dynamic range of 12.8 stops with a much improved signal to noise ratio and color sensitivity than the X5R.
 It supports up to eight standard M4/3 lenses (including zoom lenses) with focal lengths ranging from 9mm-45mm (equivalent to 18mm-90mm on a 35mm camera), allowing more creative flexibility.

 DJI Zenmuse X5S

 £1,600.00 ex.
 VAT

-Out of stock Ships in 1 – 2 working days
+Ships in 1 – 2 working days

-Out of stock Ships in 1 – 2 working days
+Ships in 1 – 2 working days

 Stabilising the Zenmuse X5S is a highly optimised 3-axis gimbal with pinpoint-precise motor rotation with a control accuracy of ±0.01° powered by a dedicated processor.
 Rather than rely on electrical slip rings — as is common with many gimbals — the Zenmuse X5S uses a unique mechanically limited design and concealed wires to ensure more stable data transmission and greater durability.
 Vibration is eliminated using three damping balls and a lightweight damping board, creating seamlessly smooth video.
 360° rotation remains possible through gimbal rotation and smooth aircraft yaw.
 Stable, smooth footage can be captured even when using a 90mm lens.